What are the Different Types of Childhood Cancer?

 Causes of Childhood Cancer

 The exact cause of most childhood cancers remains unknown.
-However, it is believed that most childhood cancer cases are the result of gene mutation that causes abnormal cell growth resulting in cancer.
-Although certain environmental exposures play a vital role in causing cancer in adults, pinpointing environmental factors that trigger cancer in children has proven to be quite difficult.
+However, it is believed that most childhood cancer cases are the result of a gene mutation that causes abnormal cell growth resulting in cancer.
+Although certain environmental exposures play a vital role in causing cancer in adults, pinpointing ecological factors that trigger cancer in children has proven to be quite difficult.

 Types of Childhood Cancer